VibhuviOiO/docs/docs/Databases/Vector-Database/marqo.md

 ---
-sidebar_position: 9
+sidebar_position: 8
 title: Marqo
 description: Marqo is an end-to-end vector search engine that handles embedding generation and vector search.
-Learn how to dockerize and run Marqo for AI-powered search.
+Learn how to dockerize and run Marqo for AI-powered semantic search.
 slug: /VectorDB/Marqo
 keywords:
   - Marqo